Contact Us

 Prepare test data

 E2E tests often require specific data to simulate real-world scenarios.
-This data can be manually created, imported, or generated through scripts.
+This data can be created manually, imported, or generated by scripts.
 It should represent realistic use cases that the application will encounter in production.

 For example, for a social media platform, sample user profiles, posts, and interactions might be created to represent real user data and actions.